spatialdev/phantasm/README.md

 ####Example of print.html
 You create one or more print templates and make it accessible to the phantasm server (use a publicly accessible URL for example).
-This print template loads Dojo, the ESRI JavaScript API, my normal site's .css file as well as a special print.css that overrides some styles that we may not want to see in a printed version (we hide checkbox controls in the print.css for example).
+This example print template loads Dojo, the ESRI JavaScript API, my normal site's .css file as well as a special print.css that overrides some styles that I don't want to see in a printed version (such as hiding checkbox controls).

 If your page needs d3, then load the d3 library in your template.
 Lastly, the map div needs to be initialized as an ESRI map.
 I do this in printLoad.js.